mohammadali-arjomand/singlightjs/README.md

 Singlight is a light-weight, open-source, free, powerfull and easy-to-use Javascript library for creating SPAs

 # Why use it?
 It's a super-light-weight library.
-Only `~2KB`.
+Only `~1KB` for minified file.
 It's very fast and high-performance

 # How to install... ?
 ## with NPM